Why the $200 Headshot Doesn’t Work

 Anastasia Stanfield: Studious / Hip / Disney Kid

-The reason agents and managers have a preferred list is not because they simply feel like it or they want to make your life more expensive (thus miserable), but because the photographers on their list consistently provide them with the standards and quality casting directors look for in a headshot.
+The reason your reps have a preferred list is not because they want to make your life more expensive.
+It’s because the photographers on their list consistently provide them with the headshots that help them get you auditions. ✅

 Don’t take my word for it– see for yourself how casting directors judge your headshots.